 Photographer Pieter Hugo visited Nigeria to better understand this strange relationship between man and beast after seeing an image taken by Nigerian journalist Adetokunbo Abiola.

-He travelled with this small family group of street performers and traditional medicine peddlers who use these animals as props, a practice handed down over many generations.
+He travelled with this small family group of street performers and traditional medicine peddlers who use these animals as props, a practice handed down over many generations of hyena men.
 Hugo described this arrangement as “…hybridisation of the urban and the wild, and the paradoxical relationship that the handlers have with their animals – sometimes doting and affectionate, sometimes brutal and cruel”.
 His description reminded me of so many other human/animal relationships that go the same way.